Cirrial/SharkGame/README.md

 where a single resource multiplies the production of both animals and specialists.

 Contributions welcome.
 I literally learned javascript by studying cirrial's code, I am not an expert, and I barely understand anything that isn't fully internal.

+## Progress ##

+Working on a balance sweep before adding new content.
+Progress is going well, thanks for asking.

+## How to Play this Mod? ##

+Well, that's simple.
+You can play it on your computer by downloading these files in a zip.
+Extract the zip into a folder, then open the "local_shark_game.html" file using your preferred web browser.

+Report any issues using the bug tracker.
+If the page doesn't load right, or a red message appears somewhere, then it's an error.